adobe/coral-spectrum/coralui-guide/manual/contribution.md

 ### Tools

-You will need the following tools to work with CoralUI:
+You will need the following tools to work with Coral Spectrum:
 * node
 * npm
 * git